RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Experiment

 \subsubsection{Data Sources}

-The available data sources, on which we build information-gathering tools for the LLM agent, of the above anomalous jobs include \begin{itemize} \item Log data at three levels: platform, runtime, and infrastructure, stored and queried in SLS~(Simple Log Service) of Alibaba Cloud. \item Database containing the history of advisor services \item Repositories containing the code of advisor services \end{itemize}
+The available data sources, on which we build information-gathering tools for the LLM agent, include: \begin{itemize} \item Log data at three levels: platform, runtime, and infrastructure, stored in SLS~(Simple Log Service) of Alibaba Cloud. \item Database containing the history of advisor services \item Repositories containing the code of advisor services \end{itemize}

 For log and database entries, only data before the detection time of the anomaly can be retrieved, preventing the analysis of future information and adhering to real-world usage.